Apply for an Investment in Commercial Enterprises & Management Business License in Dubai

 Demand for structured investment and enterprise management vehicles across the GCC has grown substantially, driven by family offices, sovereign wealth activity, and international fund managers seeking regulated yet cost-efficient structures.
 Critically, UAE Companies Law reforms now permit 100% foreign ownership within free zones, removing a longstanding barrier for international investors and enabling full control over corporate structures established at Dubai South.

 It is important to note that activities involving regulated financial instruments, securities dealing, or fund management directed at the public may require additional approvals from relevant UAE financial regulators.
-Licence holders should confirm the precise scope of permitted activities with the free zone authority at the point of application to ensure full compliance.
+License holders should confirm the precise scope of permitted activities with the free zone authority at the point of application to ensure full compliance.

-Who This Licence Is Suited For
+Who This License Is Suited For

 Family offices and private investment vehicles seeking a UAE-based structure to manage diversified commercial holdings across the region and internationally